Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+July29, if you own a project, investors will be ubiquitous.

 July28, perhaps our target is to sevice the collaborative office, transparent layer is benefit for bunches of jobs.

 Meeting memo:Why do we need to share our work logs?